grcodeman/grcodeman/README.md

 ## About Me
 - 🎓 I'm passionate about software development and business.
-- 🔍 Currently exploring hackathons and compilers.
+- 🔍 Currently participating in hackathons and learning about compilers.
 - 🏀 In my free time, I enjoy watching sports and playing video games.

 ## Skills